esynr3z/corsair/docs/contributing.rst

 * Linter: pycodestyle
 * Max line length: 120
 * Errors and warnings to ignore: W504, E402, E731, C406, E741

+You can also install `PEP8 Git Commit Hook <https://gist.github.com/esynr3z/206e164023a794eb0c96d827de31bd49>`_ and code style will be checked before any commit.

 Testing
 -------